Ketryx/git-based-items-best-practices/README.md

-# Ketryx - Git-based Configuration Items - How to Use Them
+# Ketryx - Git-based Configuration Items - How to Use Them?

 This repository serves as an example of **best practices** on how to maintain configuration items in a Git repository and incorporate them into Ketryx's Application Lifecycle Management.